denzi-gh/ntr-hr-plus/README.md

 ### DS games, DSiWare, and GBA games

-DS games, DSiWare, and GBA games are **NOT** supported, as 3DS' CPU run under a compabitility mode that loses all the computing power normal 3DS would have.
+DS games, DSiWare, and GBA games are **NOT** supported, as 3DS' CPU run under a compatibility mode that loses all the computing power normal 3DS would have.

 ### Fix USUM and other Pokemon games hanging when loading a save